DefinitionPercentage of adults who have ever been told by a doctor or other health professional that they have prediabetes or borderline diabetes.

 Data Interpretation IssuesData for this indicator come from the Utah Behavioral Risk Factor Surveillance System (BRFSS), a telephone survey that asks respondents to report if they had ever been told by a health care professional if they had prediabetes.
 The term "prediabetes" is often called impaired fasting glucose or insulin resistance.
 It is also sometimes referred to as "borderline diabetes."
 An individual may actually have "prediabetes" but respond with "No," as the health care provider may not have actually said he/she had "prediabetes" or "borderline diabetes."

 Why Is This Important?The American Diabetes Association defines "prediabetes" as a fasting plasma glucose level between 100 mg/dL and 125 mg/dL.
 A1C tests are commonly used for diagnosing prediabetes.
-A1C levels greater than or equal to 5.7% and less than 6.5% are used to indicate prediabetes.
+A1C levels between 5.7% to 6.4% are used to indicate prediabetes.
 Another test used is the Oral Glucose Tolerance Test.
 Values between 140 mg/dL and 199 mg/dL indicate prediabetes.

 Although blood sugar levels for prediabetes do not meet the clinical threshold for a diagnosis of diabetes, individuals with prediabetes still have an increased risk for heart disease, stroke, and type 2 diabetes.